The Truth About Vaping content

 Vaping products have been available in the UK since 2007.
 They are currently one of the most widely researched scientific topics.
 There is substantial evidence on the short-term impact of their use, which has shown that they are far less harmful than smoking and an effective and popular stop smoking aid.

 What we know for certain is that smoking is Yorkshire’s leading cause of preventable cancer and is responsible for over 4500 new cancer cases each year.
-1 in 2 long-term smokers will die prematurely if they do not quit – so action needs to be taken now.
+Up to 2 in 3 long-term smokers will die from a smoking-related cause if they do not quit – so action needs to be taken now.

 Can vapour cause harm to other people?